Biography and research overview

 Originally from Plymouth, he obtained his PhD working on the ‘cell lineage-specific organisation and expression of the immunoglobulin genes’ at King’s College London.
 Supervised by Professor Hannah Gould, his work there helped establish a collaboration with Professor Mel Greaves to study the multi-step clonal evolution of leukaemia.

-Dr Ford joined Professor Greaves’s team in 1984 to help set up the flagship Leukaemia Research Fund Centre for Cell and Molecular Biology at the ICR, where he was involved in seminal studies on identical twins that proved, for the first time, that the chromosomal fusions that initiate infant and childhood leukaemia occurred before birth.
+Dr Ford joined Professor Greaves’s group in 1984 to help set up the flagship Leukaemia Research Fund Centre for Cell and Molecular Biology at the ICR, where he was involved in seminal studies on identical twins that proved, for the first time, that the chromosomal fusions that initiate infant and childhood leukaemia occurred before birth.
 The retrospective detection of gene fusions in neonatal blood spots provided definitive evidence of an in utero origin of certain paediatric leukaemias.

 Dr Ford is the module leader for the Paediatric and Adolescent Oncology module on the Cancer Therapeutics MSC course at the Barts Cancer Institute, Queen Mary University of London, and is also a reviewer for a number of international journals and grant funding bodies.